Wiirral Council Homes

 The Metropolitan Borough of Wirral was formed in 1974 as a merger of the boroughs of Birkenhead, Wallasey and Bebington, the urban districts of Hoylake and Wirral.
 The new WIrral Borough Council took over the operation of a number of children's homes previously run by the Birkenhead Borough Council and the Wallasey Borough Council.

-Composite list of children's establishments run (at some time in their history) by Wiirral Council.
+Children's establishments run at some time in their history by Wiirral Council.

 - Family Group Home, 1 Renwick Close, Noctorum Estate, Birkenhead

 - Family Group Home, 10 Ossett Close, Noctorum Estate, Birkenhead

 - Family Group Home, 22 Rudgrave Close, Noctorum Estate, Birkenhead

 - Reception Home, 227 Prenton Hall Road, Prenton Hall, Birkenhead

 - Family Group Home, 33-35 Poolwood Road, Woodchurch, Birkenhead